laurent22/joplin/README.md

 # Searching

-Joplin implements the SQLite Full Text Search (FTS4) extension.
-It means the content of all the notes is indexed in real time and search queries return results very fast.
+Joplin implements the SQLite Full-Text Search (FTS4) extension.
+It means the content of all the notes is indexed in real-time and search queries return results very fast.
 Both [Simple FTS Queries](https://www.sqlite.org/fts3.html#simple_fts_queries) and [Full-Text Index Queries](https://www.sqlite.org/fts3.html#full_text_index_queries) are supported.
 See below for the list of supported queries:

 Search type | Description | Example
 ------------|-------------|---------
-Single word | Returns all the notes that contain this term. | For example, searching for `cat` will return all the notes that contain this exact word.
+Single-word | Returns all the notes that contain this term. | For example, searching for `cat` will return all the notes that contain this exact word.
 Note: it will not return the notes that contain the substring - thus, for "cat", notes that contain "cataclysmic" or "prevaricate" will **not** be returned.
 Multiples words | Returns all the notes that contain **all** these words, but not necessarily next to each other. | `dog cat` - will return any notes that contain the words "dog" and "cat" anywhere in the note, no necessarily in that order nor next to each other.
 It will **not** return results that contain "dog" or "cat" only.
 Phrase query | Add double quotes to return the notes that contain exactly this phrase. | `"shopping list"` - will return the notes that contain these **exact terms** next to each other and in this order.
-It will **not** return for example a note that contains "going shopping with my list".
+It will **not** return, for example, a note that contains "going shopping with my list".
 Prefix | Add a wildcard to return all the notes that contain a term with a specified prefix. | `swim*` - will return all the notes that contain eg. "swim", but also "swimming", "swimsuit", etc. IMPORTANT: The wildcard **can only be at the end** - it will be ignored at the beginning of a word (eg. `*swim`) and will be treated as a literal asterisk in the middle of a word (eg. `ast*rix`)
 Field restricted | Add either `title:` or `body:` before a note to restrict your search to just the title, or just the body. | `title:shopping`, `body:egg`

 Notes are sorted by "relevance".
-Currently it means the notes that contain the requested terms the most times are on top.
+Currently, it means the notes that contain the requested terms the most times are on top.
 For queries with multiple terms, it also matters how close to each other the terms are.
 This is a bit experimental so if you notice a search query that returns unexpected results, please report it in the forum, providing as many details as possible to replicate the issue.

 # Goto Anything

-In the desktop application, press Ctrl+G or Cmd+G and type the title of a note to jump directly to it.
+In the desktop application, press Ctrl+G or Cmd+G and type the title of note to jump directly to it.
 You can also type `#` followed by a tag or `@` followed by a notebook title.

 # Donations